moonbitlang/moonbit-docs/README.md

   print(x) // success
 }
 ```

+For WebAssembly backend, it means that it will be executed **before** the instance is available, meaning that the FFIs that relies on the instance's exportations can not be used at this stage;
+for JavaScript backend, it means that it will be executed during the importation stage.

+There is another specialized function called `main` function.
+The `main` function is the main entrance of the program, and it will be executed after the initialization stage.
+Only packages that are `main` packages can define such `main` function.
+Check out [build system tutorial](./build-system-tutorial.md) for detail.

+The two functions above need to drop the parameter list and the return type.

+### Expressions and Statements

 MoonBit distinguishes between statements and expressions.
 In a function body, only the last clause should be an expression, which serves as a return value.
 For example: